FarronF/limerick-council-meetings/meetings/2020/01/27-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 25th November 2019.md

 lifetime of this Plan.
 He stated that Limerick City and County Council are well placed to meet the

 diverse challenges and plan to deliver the best possible to our citizens.
-As a council we have--- 8
+As a council we have
+---
+8

 continued to improve existing services and develop new projects across all service divisions.